percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 respective hop.
 Each HBH key is distinct per hop and no two hops ever use the same SRTP master key.

-Using hop-by-hop authentication gives the Media Distributor the ability to change certain RTP header values.
-Which values the Media Distributor can change in the RTP header are defined in [@!I-D.ietf-perc-double].
+While endpoints also perform HBH authentication, the ability of the endpoints to reconstruct the original RTP header also enables the endpoints to authenticate RTP packets E2E.
+This design yields flexibility to the Media Distributor to change certain RTP header values as packets are forwarded.
+Which values the Media Distributor can change in the RTP header are defined in
+[@!I-D.ietf-perc-double].
 RTCP can only be encrypted hop-by-hop, giving the Media Distributor the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for